Who is the internship aimed at?

 Applicants must have solid basic knowledge of the following software: SolidWorks, Photoshop, Illustrator and InDesign.
 Applicants must also be willing to live in Älmhult for the duration of the internship and agree not to pursue any other professional activities or work for any company (own or other) during the internship.
 Finally, applicants must ensure that their health insurance policy covers their stay in Sweden.

-What does your working day look like?
-Tell us a bit about the team, structures, processes, working hours…
+What did your working day look like?
+Tell us a bit about the team, structures, processes, working hours you met at IKEA…

 What characterises the work at IoS in product development in particular?